-Score 1 Score 2 Score 3 The nominee's statement of The nominee's statement of The candidate's statement provides qualification provides a description qualification provides a clearly a clearly articulated vision of a of their potential contribution. articulated vision of a potential potential contribution that is aligned with the NARST missionbut not contribution that is both aligned with the NARST mission and innovative. innovative.
+Score 1 Score 2 Score 3 The nominee's statement of The nominee's statement of The candidate's statement provides qualification provides a description qualification provides a clearly a clearly articulated vision of a of their potential contribution. articulated vision of a potential potential contribution that is aligned with contribution that is both aligned the NARST mission but not with the NARST missionand innovative. innovative.
+Notes: